DavidM-Fox/avapi/README.md

 # avapi - A C++ library for fetching historical stock data via the Alpha Vantage API
 Avapi is a C++ header-only library implementing a limited set of functions from the [Alpha Vantage](https://www.alphavantage.co/) API for fetching historical stock data.
-An API key from Alpha Vantage is required to utilize this library in full.
+An API key from Alpha Vantage is required to utilize this library in full as well as [csv-parser](https://github.com/vincentlaucsb/csv-parser).
 Avapi currently implements 5 of the API functions within the ```avapi::Quote``` class: